JWT890/personal-library-db/README.md

 Designed a database to manage and track my Goodreads book library with details such as authors, books, genres and reading progress.

+How to create a user in SSMS: https://learn.microsoft.com/en-us/sql/relational-databases/security/authentication-access/create-a-database-user?view=sql-server-ver17

 # Database Schema
 Author:
 author_id (PK, INT, Idenity) - Unique Identifier